Portuguese. Nevertheless, employment contracts and other documents may be drafted in a bilingual template.

 Statutory requirement to draft employment-related documents in Polish in order for them to be binding.
 Possibility to prepare these documents in a bilingual (eg, Polish-English) version; however, in the case of any discrepancies, the Polish version will prevail.

 No statutory requirements, and employees are often open to English agreements or policies.
-However, it is advisable to draft the employment contract in Portuguese (or adopt a bilingual template), since, in case of litigation, the courts will require a Portuguese version or official translation.
+However, it is advisable to draft the employment contract in Portuguese or adopt a bilingual template as, in case of litigation, the courts will require a Portuguese version or official translation.

 Pursuant to the Labor Law, all employment contracts and records must be in Arabic.
 Where a foreign language is used in addition to Arabic, the Arabic version shall prevail.

-Statutory requirement to execute individual employment agreements in Romanian (a bilingual format, including a Romanian language version, is also possible).
+There is a statutory requirement to execute individual employment agreements in Romanian; a bilingual format, including a Romanian language version, is also possible.
 It is not a statutory requirement for internal regulations or policies to be in Romanian, but this is strongly recommended.

-No statutory requirements, but all documents should be in Russian (or bilingual) so that they can be presented to the Russian authorities without translation if necessary.
+All documents should be in Russian or drafted bilingually where the Russian version prevails so that they may be presented to the Russian authorities without translation.

-Arabic is the prevailing language in the KSA, though a contract can be established using another language.
-It is common practice in the KSA to produce a bilingual contract, with the Arabic and English texts written in one document.
-In case of a labor dispute, all proceedings will be conducted in Arabic and all documents, including the employment contract, must be submitted in Arabic.
+Arabic is the prevailing language in KSA, though a contract may be established using another language.
+It is common practice in the KSA to produce a bilingual contract with the Arabic and English texts written in 1 document.
+In case of a labor dispute, all proceedings will be conducted in Arabic, and all documents, including the employment contract, must be submitted in Arabic.
 Even if the parties specify otherwise, the Arabic text will always prevail.
+English may be used for interpretation purposes where ambiguity in Arabic exists, though an administrative official or judge is not obligated to do so.

 No specific requirements to be complied with, though contracts are generally in English.

-Written legal documents relevant to employment relations must be in the Slovak language.
+Employment law-related documents must be in the Slovak language.
 Text in another language with identical content may be provided alongside the text in the Slovak language.

 When rights of employees are affected, employers are required to ensure that the employees understand the action taken, or information imparted.
 This may require that information be supplied in a language that the employees can understand.
 Disciplinary proceedings may be considered unfair if conducted in a language with which the employee is insufficiently familiar to enable effective participation in the proceedings.
 Translators must then be supplied.